BLM16/Server-Forge/README.md

 ## Setup and Overview
 **Make sure you have python 3 installed, and added to path.**

-To get the latest [server.jar.template](./Server%20Forge/templates/server.jar.template), click [here](https://www.minecraft.net/en-us/download/server) and download the latest .jar file.
-Save the file to the [templates directory](./Server%20Forge/templates) as "server.jar.template".
+To download the latest server.jar file, click [here](https://www.minecraft.net/en-us/download/server).

 Make sure you are in complience with the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula).